ysasalas/Student-Ambassador-Sponsorship-App/README.md

-# Student Ambassador Sponsorship Outreach Hub
+# Student Ambassador Sponsorship Outreach App

-Welcome to the Student Ambassador Sponsorship Outreach Hub, your one-stop platform for managing and exploring sponsorships with ease.
+This app is your one-stop platform for managing and exploring sponsorships with ease.
 Our goal is to provide a comprehensive and user-friendly experience to streamline your sponsorship activities.

 ## Features
-Sponsorship List
+### Sponsorship List
 Explore Detailed Lists: Access up-to-date information about current sponsorships.
 View Sponsorship Details: Get comprehensive details about each sponsorship opportunity.
 Locations Map